cviper480/Dot_Files/Readme.md

 # About
 This is roughly what I use to set up my Kali XFCE VM.
-This will work on other display managers, with exception of the stuff that is unique to XFCE, such as the blur, and the config files in xfce4.
+It will work on other display managers, except for features unique to XFCE, such as the blur effect and the configuration files in xfce4.

-I have stollen allot from TypeCraft (https://github.com/typecraft-dev/dotfiles) (https://www.youtube.com/@typecraft_dev) inregards to the starship theme.
-All of the color themes are dracula.
+I have stolen a lot from TypeCraft (https://github.com/typecraft-dev/dotfiles) (https://www.youtube.com/@typecraft_dev) regarding the Starship theme.
+All of the color themes are Dracula.

 # Terminal Rice
 ![image](https://github.com/user-attachments/assets/70479c75-8ece-4e10-af46-ad1e0ff5ef12)